ruttyj/Unity-Tower-Defense/README.md

 ## Description

 A final project for Concordia's COMP-376 course, our team of 6 people created this procedurally-generated 3D tower defense game as for our final project.
+My contribution to this game was all of the procedural generation aspects as well as the rendering of the world.

 ![enter image description here](https://media.githubusercontent.com/media/ruttyj/unity-3d-comp-376-tower-defense/master/Screenshots/tower-defence-1.png)